YiZhang527/Yeetcode/Algorithm/SlidingWindow/problems/643-maximum-average-subarray.md

-## LeetCode 1456 - Maximum Number of Vowels in a Substring of Given Length
+## LeetCode 643 - Maximum Average Subarray I

 ### Description

-Given a string `s` and an integer `k`, return the maximum number of vowel letters in any substring of `s` with length `k`.
+Given an integer array `nums` and an integer `k`, return the maximum average value of any contiguous subarray of length `k`.

-Vowels are: `'a'`, `'e'`, `'i'`, `'o'`, `'u'`.

 ---

 ### Approach: Sliding Window

-To find the substring of size `k` with the maximum number of vowels, we can:
+To find the subarray of size `k` with the maximum average, we can:

-- Start by counting the vowels in the first `k` characters.
+- Start by calculating the sum of the first `k` elements.
-- Then slide the window: at each step, check the new character entering the window and the old character leaving the window.
+- Then slide the window: at each step, subtract the element that moves out of the window and add the new element coming into the window.
-- Keep track of the maximum vowel count encountered.
+- Keep track of the maximum sum encountered.

 ---